Rrikochet/METEOR-TAP-2023-Backend/README.md

 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the GitHub [Project](https://github.com/Rrikochet/METEOR-TAP-2023-Backend.git) Repository.

 3. To setup the virtual environment.
 Type into cmd.
+Make sure you are cd to the project directory.

 	`python -m venv venv`

 4. Activate the virtual environment.
 Type into cmd.

-	`. venv/Scrips/activate`
+	`cd venv/Scrips`
+	`activate`

 5. Install requirements into venv.
 Type into cmd.